 Leaves on lower branches of mature forest trees were slightly more spinescent than were upper leaves, and juvenile trees were slightly more spinescent than were mature trees.
 However, there was no relationship between degree of spinescence and feeding damage.

 It would probably be worth reading that aloud just to enjoy saying ‘spinescence’.
-Once over that pleasure, one could conclude that in American forests at least, the theory of height-related spines on holly does not seem to be clearly supported by Potter and Kimmerer’s work.
+Once over that pleasure, the unexpected conclusion from this paper is that in American forests at least, the theory of height-related spines on holly does not seem to be clearly supported by Potter and Kimmerer’s work.
 So maybe something else is at work here.

 Working on European holly, Obeso (1997) sheds some light on the issue.
 Professor Obeso found evidence – contrary to the 1988 American study – that spinier leaves did actually deter browsing by large mammals.
 He also suggested how this spininess was caused.
 He found that bigger leaves had fewer spines, which he suggested meant that when a plant had its leaves nibbled, the regrowing leaves could be smaller and thus spinier.
 So maybe the spinescence of the leaves is connected to how old they are.
 This would explain why the non-spiny leaves are sometimes found at lower levels, as they have not been grazed and so are older.